zavetsec/Invoke-ZavetSecTriage/README.md

 ---

 ## HTML report preview

+> **Screenshot:** run the script on any Windows host and open `triage_report.html` from the output ZIP — the report renders entirely offline.
+A demo GIF is planned for the next release.

 The HTML report is a self-contained single file — no server, no external resources, opens in any browser on an isolated analyst workstation.